We recommend that the City of Yellowknife:

 - Establish an external Finance Committee, which would report to Council with the goal of exploring operational efficiencies and cost saving measures.

-2021 Budget Submission
+2022 Budget Submission

-We recommend that the City of Yellowknife formally adopt a budget policy that ensures mill rate ratios can only be changed after consultation with stakeholders, that consultations on mill rates happen at the same time as budget consultations, and that information about the property tax implications for each mill rate class is included in budget communications.
+Our members are concerned because more of our community’s tax burden has been gradually, but continuously, placed on Yellowknife businesses.
+Businesses are interested in more opportunities to engage with Council to discuss how the tax burden is shared between property classes and are seeking greater clarity on how property tax increases will impact them.
+In keeping with our comments on the 2021 budget, we recommend that the City of Yellowknife formally adopt a budget policy that ensures mill rate ratios can only be changed after consultation with stakeholders, that consultations on mill rates happen at the same time as budget consultations, and that information about the property tax implications for each mill rate class is included in budget communications.